Construction Equipment Size Guide

 Choosing a skid steer or compact loader size really depends on where and what it’s intended to be used for.
 Like other machines, the larger units have bigger capacity and perform heavier duties.
 But there’s a cost involved, and that needs to be weighed.
 It’s a matter of return on investment compared with the ability to complete a given job.

 Attachments Make All Sizes of Construction Equipment Versatile

 One thing that makes skid steers and compact track loaders so versatile is the remarkable array of attachments available.
 Attachments turn the machine into something altogether different at a fraction of the cost of buying another dedicated machine.
 Warren CAT has a wide assortment of Cat brand attachments for all sizes of skid steers and compact track loaders.
-Here a few of the most popular Cat attachments.
+Here are a few of the most popular Cat attachments.